rnajena/anchorna/README.md

 anchorna load anchors2.gff

 # Run anchorna on subsequences and combine results into a single anchor file
-# We are not satisfied with the long region (>1000 aa) without any anchors between anchors A52 and A53
+# We are not satisfied with the long region (>1000 aa) without any anchors,
+# find two anchors immediately before and after this "empty" region,
+# replace the "??" signs with the anchor numbers
+anchorna view anchors2.gff
-anchorna cutout anchors2.gff "A52>" "A53<" -o pesti_sub.sjson  # Need to use sjson format for now, to save the offsets anchorna go --fname pesti_sub.sjson --thr-quota 0.9 anchors_sub.gff  # adapt options
+anchorna cutout anchors2.gff "A??>" "A??<" -o pesti_sub.sjson  # Need to use sjson format for now, to save the offsets anchorna go --fname pesti_sub.sjson --thr-quota-add-anchor 0.9 anchors_sub.gff  # adapt options
-# We found another 38 anchors and investigate these
+# We found more anchors and investigate these
 anchorna print anchors_sub.gff
 anchorna view anchors_sub.gff
 # Finally we merge the two anchor files